Quartermaster General of the United States Army

 The Quartermaster General of the United States Army is a general officer who is responsible for the Quartermaster Corps, the Quartermaster branch of the U.S. Army.
 The Quartermaster General does not command Quartermaster units, but is primarily focused on training, doctrine and professional development of Quartermaster soldiers.
-The Quartermaster General also serves as the Commanding General, U.S. Army Quartermaster Center and School, Fort Lee, Virginia and the traditional Quartermaster Corps.
+The Quartermaster General also serves as the Commanding General, U.S. Army Quartermaster Center and School, Fort Gregg-Adams, Virginia, and the traditional Quartermaster Corps.

 History

 The office of the Quartermaster General was established by resolution of the Continental Congress on 16 June 1775, but the position was not filled until 14 August 1775.
 Perhaps the most famous Quartermaster General was Nathanael Greene, who was the third Quartermaster General, serving from March 1778 to August 1780.
 The first Quartermaster General to serve in the U.S. Army was Thomas Mifflin of Pennsylvania.

 18th century

-The position of Quartermaster General originated in the Continental Army, under order of Congress.
-On 16 June 1775, 2 days after the birth of the Army, Congress ordered the creation of both a Quartermaster General and a Deputy Quartermaster General.
-During this period Quartermasters General would be act like chiefs of staff for the commanders of the Continental Army, acting as the prime supplier and businessmen for dealing with civilians, operated and repaired supply lines, which included the roads which they traveled upon, was responsible for transporting troops and furnished all the supplies needed to establish camps when the troops got there.
+The position of quartermaster general originated in the Continental Army, under order of Congress.
+On 16 June 1775, 2 days after the birth of the Army, Congress ordered the creation of both a quartermaster general and a deputy quartermaster general.
+During this period quartermaster general would be act like chiefs of staff for the commanders of the Continental Army, acting as the prime supplier and businessmen for dealing with civilians, operated and repaired supply lines, which included the roads which they traveled upon, was responsible for transporting troops and furnished all the supplies needed to establish camps when the troops got there.

-Upon the establishment of the position, Congress authorized George Washington to appoint the first Quartermaster General.
+Upon the establishment of the position, Congress authorized George Washington to appoint the first quartermaster general.
 He picked a man from amongst his aides-de-camp, Maj.
 Thomas Mifflin.
-Mifflin, an experienced merchant from Philadelphia, proved to be a prime choice, being reappointed several times to the position.
-They eventually promoted Mifflin to a Colonel in order to retain him in his position.
+Mifflin, an experienced merchant from Philadelphia, proved to be a prime choice, being appointed several times to the position.
+They eventually promoted Mifflin to a colonel in order to retain him in his position.